hummbl-dev/hummbl-research/README.md

 | **Meta-Systems** | SY | ⚠️ BASELINE | 8.0/10 | **Strong baseline:** Use for system-level analysis and meta-patterns.
 Very close to validated, safe for most use cases. | [hummbl-prototype](https://github.com/hummbl-dev/hummbl-prototype) | [`validation/meta-systems-study-2025.md`](validation/meta-systems-study-2025.md) |

 **Status Guide:**
-- ✅ **VALIDATED (≥7.0)**: Production-ready, safe to use in production
+- ✅ **VALIDATED**: Operators that have scored ≥7.0/10 and completed the full validation process.
+Production-ready, safe to use in production.
-- ⚠️ **BASELINE (≥7.0 but not yet VALIDATED)**: Functional and near-production-ready, minor refinements may be needed
-- ⚠️ **BASELINE (<7.0)**: Functional but experimental, use with caution, not recommended for production

-**Note:** Operators scoring ≥7.0/10 are production-ready but may be marked BASELINE if they haven't completed the full validation process.
-P (7.8), RE (8.0), and SY (8.0) are strong baselines very close to VALIDATED status.
+- ⚠️ **BASELINE**: Operators that are functional but either score <7.0/10 or have not yet completed the full validation process.
+Use with appropriate caution based on score.

 ### Validation Criteria

-Operators must score ≥7.0/10 on a 5-dimension utility rubric to achieve **VALIDATED** status:
+Operators must **both** score ≥7.0/10 on a 5-dimension utility rubric **and** complete the full validation process to achieve **VALIDATED** status:
 1. Finds meaningful insights/components/failure modes
 2. Useful for analysis/debugging
 3. Catches things you'd miss mentally